amirsaam/DecryptKit/README.md

   <h3 align="center">deCripple</h3>

   <p align="center">
-    deCripple is de facto a solution for decrypting Apple binaries that have been crippled with crippling encryption.
+    deCripple is de facto a solution for decrypting Apple binaries that have been crippled with Apple encryption.
   </p>
 </div>